 Getting my kids to do their summer reading without nagging has been a challenge.
 This summer, I decided to go the old school route and reward them for reading.

 For every book they finish, we jump online and they get to pick out one toy.
 So far, it’s working so I don’t even question rewarding them.
 Give it a try!

 Super Charge Mom’s Cape With “Spa Time”

 When my kids are home, I find that I put myself on the back burner more often than not.
 If I don’t look and feel good, I am useless to my family.
-Being in tune with what Mom needs is important, and I know that carving out some time for a little self-care.
+Being in tune with what Mom needs is important, and I know that carving out some time for a little self-care is mandatory.
 It’s what I need to feel refreshed.

 Break Out the Board Games

 The benefits are endless when it comes to board games, and their competitive spirits really shine while playing.
 If and when the competition becomes too much, Mom is the ultimate mediator, teaching important social skills like patience, taking turns, and committing to staying in the game.

 Some of our favorites are the tried-and-true classics like Chutes and Ladders, Scrabble, Battleship, Connect 4, Jenga, and Monopoly.

 Check out all my summer ideas over on the City Girl Gone Mom Pinterest board!